One pot blackberry glazed salmon and asparagus in 20 minutes or less. What’s better for dinner than that for dinner? I can’t think of a single thing.

 I am always skeptical that “20 minute” recipes really aren’t.
 But.
 This one really is – and, in fact, is less than 20 minutes, because you put everything in the pan and then just simmer for 8 to 10 minutes.This really is a dish delivers on that “20 minutes” promise.
 So easy.
 And amazingly flavorful.

 The idea came from Cook’s Illustrated.
 You use the asparagus spears like a “raft” to hold the pieces of salmon up out of the water.
 You pour a cup of water ( I used low sodium broth) into the pan and the asparagus boils while the salmon steams.
 Genius technique!
 But it seemed a little bland to me, so I added the blackberry glaze and then threw it under the broiler for just a few minutes to finish.
 Perfection!

-The blackberry glaze is a snap – just stir together blackberry jam, olive oil, vinegar, smoked paprika, cumin and salt – and then spoon onto your salmon and throw it under the broiler.
+The blackberry glaze is a snap – just stir together blackberry preserves, olive oil, vinegar, smoked paprika, cumin and salt – and then spoon onto your salmon and throw it under the broiler.
 The sticky, sweet glaze with just a little kick will make up for all the impatient toe-tapping.
 Guaranteed.

 — posted by Donna